-1.1.1.1.-Regulation is essential for ensuring the safety of all facilities and activities that give rise to radiation risks for people and the environment.
-The establishment of a legally based, independent, fully resourced and technically competent regulatory body is a fundamental element set out in Principle 2 of IAEA Safety Standards Series No. SF-1, the-Fundamental Safety Principles, IAEA Safety Standards Series No. SF-1 [1].
-This principle is reinforced and further elaborated in-IAEA Safety Standards Series Nos GSR Part 1 (Rev. 1), Governmental, Legal and Regulatory Framework for Safety [2], and GSR Part 3, Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards [3].
+- 1.1.
+Regulation is essential for ensuring the safety of all facilities and activities that give rise to radiation risks for people and the environment.
+The establishment of a legally based, independent, fully resourced and technically competent regulatory body is a fundamental element set out in Principle 2 of IAEA Safety Standards Series No. SF-1, Fundamental Safety Principles [1].
+This principle is reinforced and further elaborated in IAEA Safety Standards Series Nos GSR Part 1 (Rev. 1), Governmental, Legal and Regulatory Framework for Safety [2], and GSR Part 3, Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards [3]. - 1.2.

-the Safety Requirements publications on Governmental, Legal and Regulatory Framework for Safety, IAEA Safety Standards Series No. GSR Part 1 (Rev. 1) [2] and on Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, IAEA Safety Standards Series No. GSR Part 3 [3].

-1.2.
 This Safety Guide provides guidance on the technical aspects of a regulatory body's core functions as defined in GSR Part 1 (Rev. 1) [2] and the associated processes for ensuring the regulatory control of facilities and activities.
 This guidance is particularly important for regulatory bodies having responsibilities covering a range of facilities and activities that give rise to radiation risks, or when interfaces are present between various regulatory authorities, which require effective coordination and cooperation.
-This guidanceIt promotes a consistent approach to the regulation of radiation risks.
+This guidance promotes a consistent approach to the regulation of radiation risks. - 1.3.

-1.3.
 Corresponding supporting functions, supported by processes within the framework of an integrated management system, are necessary to ensure that the core functions can be performed efficiently and effectively.
 The regulatory body should manage its organizational structure and staffing in accordance with a graded approach, so that the degree of regulatory control is appropriate.
-These aspects are covered in thea companion Safety Guide, IAEA Safety Standards Series No. GSG-12, on Organization, Management and Staffing of a-the Regulatory Body for Safety, IAEA Safety Standards Series No. DS472 [4].
-It is strongly recommended that this Safety Guide and GSG-12DS472 [4] be read in conjunction with one another.
+These aspects are covered in the companion Safety Guide, IAEA Safety Standards Series No. GSG-12, Organization, Management and Staffing of the Regulatory Body for Safety [4].
+It is strongly recommended that this Safety Guide and GSG-12 [4] be read in conjunction with one another.